Senior Community Action Project

 - Maintain a daily personal journal for reflection on your experience

-- Post to the SSP BLOG daily in response to the weekly Query
+- Post to the SCAP BLOG daily in response to the weekly Query

 - Check in with your “on site” supervisor daily